conneillys/AI-Project/docs/Checkpoint_2_Index.md

 ### Carlton Perkins: dsecffxiv/[algo/tests] directory

 - gen_alg_runner.py: A resumable cli/REPL interface to monitor and run the genetic algorithm.
-- multi_runner.py: A single-shot exe that will run a bunch of GA's with the given parameters in multiprocess mode.
+- multi_runner.py: A single-shot exe that will run a bunch of GA's with the given parameters in multiprocessing mode.
 - algo/crossover.py: Interface / methods for crossing over individuals.
 - algo/generation.py: Helper methods for generation of generations.
 - algo/genetic_algorithm.py: Class interface for the complete genetic algorithm.